moezzie/nginx-portable/README.md

 2. Run `cd nginx-portable` and then `sudo ./nginx start`
 3. Fire up your favorite browser and go to `http://localhost:8080`

 Congratulations, your nginx server is up and running.
-Now go on and add your own files to the html-directory.
+Now go on and add your own files to the `html` directory.

 ## Usage
 The init script works pretty much exactly like nginx init.d script on Ubuntu.
 In fact, it is a modified version of that file.